messmerd/dmf2mod/README.md

 Deflemask instruments are unsupported, so if you want to change the volume of a channel or the WAVE channel's wavetable for example, your module will need to use only the built-in commands in Deflemask's pattern editor.

 Currently, dmf2mod converts notes, volume changes, initial tempo, and the following Deflemask effects:
 - **Bxx**  - Position Jump
 - **10xx** - Set WAVE
 - **12xx** - Set Duty Cycle

 Effects 10xx and 12xx are implemented by changing the sample in MOD rather than as an effect.
 As such, they do not count towards the 1 effect per channel limit.

 SQ1, SQ2, and WAVE channels are supported.

 In later updates, I may add:
 - Pattern Break (Dxx)
 - Tempo changes
 - More effects
 - Support for patterns of different sizes than 64

 Instruments will not receive support due to MOD limitations, and neither will the Noise channel because it relies heavily on Instruments and their envelopes to sound good.
 However, support for copying only the Noise channel notes may be implemented in the future.

 ______
 Created by Dalton Messmer <messmer.dalton(at)gmail(dot)com>.

-Zlib library created by Jean-loup Gailly and Mark Adler (https://zlib.net/).
+zlib library created by Jean-loup Gailly and Mark Adler (https://zlib.net/).